bt3gl/building_blog/content/csaw-ctf-2014-forensics-200-obscurity.md

  /Colors > 2^24         0
 ```

 All right, no funny stuff going on here.
-We need to look deeper into each of the these streams.
+We need to look deeper into each of these streams.

 #### pdf-parser